 - Submissions will be accompanied by a CV.

-- Where appropriate, applications will be supported by an academic reference.
+- Applications will be supported by an academic reference.

-Only one bursary may be held, or applied for, at any one time.
+Only one Military Heritage of Ireland Trust bursary may be held, or applied for, at any one time.

 The Trust may avail of a selection panel, drawn from the on-island university history environment to make recommendations to the Board for the award of a bursary to an appropriate qualified applicant, conducting a discrete piece of research.

-The product of each bursary will be an academic paper between 4,000 and 5,000 words excluding footnotes and bibliography.
-The paper will be formally presented by the author at an appropriate forum, such as seminars and workshops, as decided by the Trust.
+The product of each bursary will be an Academic Paper between 4,000 and 5,000 words excluding footnotes and bibliography.
+The Academic Paper will be formally presented by the author at an appropriate forum, such as seminars and workshops, as decided by the Trust.

 Completed work will become the property of the Trust for distribution and publication, as appropriate.